oyyblin/galaxy-docs/doc-guides/3-setting-up-galaxy-id/Set Up Your Profile.md

 ---
-sidebar_label: 'Set up Galaxy ID Profile'
+sidebar_label: 'Set up Galxe ID Profile'
 sidebar_position: 1
 ---

-# Set Up Your Galaxy ID Profile
+# Set Up Your Galxe ID Profile

-## What is Galaxy ID?
+## What is Galxe ID?

-To put this in the most simplest way as possible, Galaxy ID is aiming to become your on-chain LinkedIn.
-Project Galaxy is a miracle space where on-chain credentials float around, and we are now taking them to another level.
+To put this in the most simplest way as possible, Galxe ID is aiming to become your on-chain LinkedIn.
+Galxe is a miracle space where on-chain credentials float around, and we are now taking them to another level.

-For all the users on Galaxy,
+For all the users on Galxe,

-- Galaxy ID can be your universal username that will replace your wallet address in Web3.
+- Galxe ID can be your universal username that will replace your wallet address in Web3.
 - You can display the credentials collected in the Web3 world and showcase the history of your achievements.
-- Developer integration support: As a metaverse DID, developers can integrate Galaxy ID toolkit and offer customized features to users based on users' on-chain credentials.
+- Developer integration support: As a metaverse DID, developers can integrate Galxe ID toolkit and offer customized features to users based on users' on-chain credentials.
 This will open up a lot of possibilities and redefine the future of Web3.
-- More features will be added, and soon you will be able to use the Galaxy ID in Project Galaxy's extensive partner network.
+- More features will be added, and soon you will be able to use the Galxe ID in Galxe's extensive partner network.

-## How to claim your Galaxy ID?
+## How to claim your Galxe ID?

 - Visit [https://galaxy.id](https://galaxy.id)
-- Hover to "Galaxy ID" on the top menu
+- Hover to "Galxe ID" on the top menu
 - Connect your wallet & set your username
-- Done - you will be able to see eligible credentials attached to your Galaxy ID
+- Done - you will be able to see eligible credentials attached to your Galxe ID

-## Edit your Galaxy ID in Settings
+## Edit your Galxe ID in Settings

-- After connect your wallet, visit [https://galaxy.eco/accountSetting](https://galaxy.eco/accountSetting), or click your profile on the top right corner and go to Settings
+- After connect your wallet, visit [https://galxe.com/accountSetting](https://galxe.com/accountSetting), or click your profile on the top right corner and go to Settings
 - In the Settings page, you can basically do 4 things:
     - Change usernames
     - Update the profile photo